DeeMcCart/CI_PP3_RepairsTracker/README.md

 * two entry options (estimates and repair)
 * various supporting options to manage the lifecycle of an estimate or repair.

 This version of RepairsTracker system is a demo version.
-Some of the features are marked as 'future'.
+Some features are marked as 'future'.
 This recognises that, while the RepairsTracker app contains a lot of the core functionality, it doesn't include the full set of features which would be required to meet real-world requirements.

 ### Implementation Decisions